 Falafel is made with chickpeas and spices such as garlic, cumin and black pepper, but we also like to sneak in extra veg such as carrots and courgettes.
 Extra fibre and antioxidants with minimum effort!

-That said, our favorite thing about our baked falafel is the ingenious (if we do say so ourselves) addition of our Organic Hemp Seed Powder.
+That said, our favourite thing about our baked falafel is the ingenious (if we do say so ourselves) addition of our Organic Hemp Seed Powder.

 It’s high in plant-based protein and is a brilliant way to turn this tasty snack into a post-workout recovery meal.